jboss-container-images/amqstreams-1-openshift-image/examples/proxy/envelope-encryption/PREPARE_KMS.md

 ### Prerequistes

-You must have an HashCorp Vault instance running on premise or you have a HashiCorp HCP Vault or Enterprise.
-Free tier HCP Vault Secrets is
+You must have an HashCorp Vault instance running on-premise, or access to HashiCorp HCP Vault or Enterprise.
-*not* adequate.
+The free tier of HCP Vault Secrets is *not*  sufficient.

 * You must have adminstrative access to the Vault instance or Vault Namespace.
 * You must know the Address of the Vault Server, and if Vault Enterprise, the name of the Vault Namespace(s).